 Seven characteristics of physical climate risk stand out:

-3. Non-stationary.
-As the earth continues to warm, climate risk is ever-changing and further warming is locked-in for the next decade due to the thermal inertia of the earth’s system.
+- Non-stationary.
+As the earth continues to warm, climate risk is ever-changing, and further warming will be locked in for the next decade due to the thermal inertia of the earth’s system.

-7. Under-prepared.
-Adaptation needs to increase significantly to manage climate risks.
-Tough choices whether to make infrastructure resilient or move people must be made.
+- Under-prepared.
+Climate adaptation needs to increase significantly to manage climate risks.
+Tough choices must be made, whether to make infrastructure resilient or move people.

 Climate change is already having substantial physical impacts in regions across the world.

 The earth’s temperature has risen by about 1.1 C on average since the 1880s.
-The temperature rise is shifting towards warmer temperatures and broadening.
-Meaning that in many locations will see hotter than the usual average, and extremely hot days are becoming more likely.
+The rise in temperature shifts towards warmer temperatures and broadens.
+This means that many locations will be hotter than the usual average, and extremely hot days are becoming more likely.
 In the Northern Hemisphere, the mean summer temperatures have increased over time.
-Its share in square km that experienced an extremely hot summer has increased from zero to a half per cent.
-At the same period that the globe has warmed, in southern parts of Africa and the Arctic average temperature have risen by 0.2 and 0.5 C and by 4 to 4.3 C respectively while the Oceans have warmed less.
+Its share in square km that experienced an extremely hot summer has increased from zero to half per cent.
+During the same period that the globe has warmed, in southern parts of Africa and the Arctic, average temperatures have risen by 0.2 and 0.5 C and 4 to 4.3 C, respectively, while the Oceans have warmed less.

 Socioeconomic impacts will likely be nonlinear and have knock-on effects.